 Real SEO is much more than an optimization checklist, it is business consulting.
 Your SEO partner needs to be able to understand your target audience and the paths to conversion.
 A good SEO will be an extension of your team—helping you differentiate your site, reach your audience, and meet your business objectives.

 SEO is a fast-paced, dynamic field.
 Look for someone who stays up-to-date with current best practices.
 Candidates should shave a solid grasp of both technical SEO and content SEO.
-They need to understand how changes in AI-powered search impact your performance.
+And they need to understand how changes in AI-powered search impact your performance.
+A holistic SEO approach (or “SXO”) is the only way your business will win long-term.

 7. Understand the Process